PhD (2008) Geography - University of Colorado-Boulder

 I am a cultural geographer of contemporary Japan.
 My research analyzes how identity and meaning are built, practiced, experienced, and read in cultural landscapes.
 I have studied these processes through the lenses of tourism and labor, which has led to publications in Mobilities (2015: Selected for reprint in Mobilities (Critical Concepts in Built Environment), Ole B. Jensen, ed), Landscape Journal (2014), Area (2012), Tourism Geographies (2008), and in a new volume on Rethinking Japanese Feminisms (2017).
 This work will culminate in a manuscript tentatively titled "Last Resort: Labor, Tourism, and Identity in Japan."
 I have also contributed to debates on the future of area studies in EPD: Society and Space (2016) and the problematic convergence of civil society and tourism in post-disaster volunteer tourism in Japan Forum (2017).

 I am also interested in the geographies of teaching and learning.
 Along these lines.
 I have recently been awarded a LIFT Grant ($71,413) to research podcasting as a teaching and learning tool and to produce the "Home on the Dot" podcast, which takes inspiration from student research projects to analyze the multifaceted meanings of home in Singapore.
+The first season of "Home on the Dot" premiered on 9 Aug 2018 and included ten episodes.
+Some of the episodes were heard more than 300 times, with listeners in 20+ countries.
 I am PI on a project analyzing "grade-free learning" (Assessment & Evaluation in Higher Education, plus presentations at various international conferences).
-I have written about field-based learning (Journal of Geography in Higher Education, 2015; Education About Asia, 2014; and blog); teaching Japanese popular culture (co-editor of Teaching Japanese Popular Culture, by the Association for Asian Studies) 2016), MOOCs (book chapter and article in electronic journal of contemporary japanese studies, 2013); and scholarship as conversation (Asian Journal of the Scholarship of Teaching and Learning, 2016).
+I have written about field-based learning (Journal of Geography in Higher Education, 2015; Education About Asia, 2014; and blog); teaching Japanese popular culture (co-editor of Teaching Japanese Popular Culture, by the Association for Asian Studies 2016), MOOCs (book chapter and article in electronic journal of contemporary japanese studies, 2013); and scholarship as conversation (Asian Journal of the Scholarship of Teaching and Learning, 2016).

 ARTICLES IN JOURNAL